 HOW DO YOU AND YOUR PARTNER HANDLE CONFLICT?

+After more than 30 years working with couples and families, here's what I know: it's rarely about what you're fighting about.
+It's almost always about how you're fighting — and whether each of you feels heard and seen in the process.
 Do you shout it out, talk it out, or avoid it completely?
 Every couple has their own way of managing conflict and understanding your unique “conflict style” can completely transform the way you communicate and reconnect.

 💭 1.
 Avoidant - Avoiders value peace and harmony.
 They prefer to sidestep arguments and may see conflict as risky or unnecessary.
 While this helps prevent tension in the short term, unspoken issues can build up quietly over time.